ryx/datalayer.js/README.md

 ```

 ## getData(): Object
-Returns the global data as one big object.
+Returns the global data as one big object. **Important:** If the function is called prior to initialization it will throw an error.
+Always wrap this call into a `whenReady` Promise if calling it from outside a plugin's lifecycle.

 ## getPluginById(id:string): Object
 Get plugin with the given id and return it.
 If the plugin is unknown, the function returns null. **Important:** If the function is called prior to initialization it will throw an error.
-Always wrap this call into a `whenReady` Promise if calling from outside a plugin's lifecycle.
+Always wrap this call into a `whenReady` Promise if calling it from outside a plugin's lifecycle.

-## scanHTMLElement(element:HTMLElement): void
+## scanElement(element:HTMLElement): void
 Scans a given HTML element and its children for [rendertime data](#using-rendertime-markup) (e.g. `dl:data` or `dl:event` metatags) and [event annotations](#using-event-annotations) (e.g. `data-dl-event-*` attributes on HTML elements).
-If anything is found it gets either `broadcast`'ed to the plugins or - in case of event annotation - hooked up with the necessary event handling mechanism. **Important:** If you asynchronously add markup to your page (e.g. after AJAX calls, lazy loading, etc.) and that markup may contain any datalayer.js metatags or annotations, then you HAVE TO call `scanHTMLElement` and pass it the newly added element - *after adding it to the DOM*!
+If anything is found it gets either `broadcast`'ed to the plugins or - in case of event annotation - hooked up with the necessary event handling mechanism. **Important:** If you asynchronously add markup to your page (e.g. after AJAX calls, lazy loading, etc.) and that markup may contain any datalayer.js metatags or annotations, then you HAVE TO call `scanElement` and pass it the newly added element - *after adding it to the DOM*!
 Otherwise the metadata or annotations won't be processed.

 # Plugins